boroondarabike/boroondarabike.github.io/how.md

 ---
 layout: page
-title: About
+title: How
-subtitle: Boroondara Bike Strategy 2018
+subtitle: How do we implement the strategy?
-permalink: /about/
+permalink: /how/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)